NFA105 – 11.00 Hours

 Currently there are no scheduled classes for this course.
 However, in some cases a course can be scheduled to meet your organization’s specific needs.
 For more information about this course or to schedule a class, please contact Emergency Services Training Institute at (866) 878-8900 or [email protected] to get the latest schedule.

-Students will also be introduced to the functions of holding an authority role within their organization.
+Participants will also be introduced to the functions of holding an authority role within their organization.
 They will be taught to recognize where their authority comes from, what the boundaries of their authority are, and what can compromise their authority.
-This forms the foundation for the students to recognize the distinctions between acting as an authority figure and exercising leadership to effect change within their organizations.
+This forms the foundation for the participants to recognize the distinctions between acting as an authority figure and exercising leadership to effect change within their organizations.

-Additionally, students will examine two models for managing change: Analysis, Planning, Implementation and Evaluation (APIE) (a structural approach), and Bridges’ Transition Model (a psychological approach).
-Students will also be introduced to the Four P’s component of Bridges’ Transition Model for facilitating change.
+Additionally, participants will examine two models for managing change: Analysis, Planning, Implementation and Evaluation (APIE) (a structural approach), and Bridges’ Transition Model (a psychological approach).
+Participants will also be introduced to the Four P’s component of Bridges’ Transition Model for facilitating change.

 The purpose of the “Executive Skills Series: Exercising Leadership to Facilitate Adaptive Change” (ESS: ELFAC) course is to provide skills that individuals in positions of authority can use to exercise leadership when confronted with adaptive challenges.